Install PHP on Windows Server 2012

 With PHP successfully installed a screen will be presented detailing the PHP configuration.

-Note: This information can harmful in the wrong hands so please delete or move the info.php file once the installation is successfully tested.
+Note: This information can be sensitive so be sure to delete or move the info.php file after the installation is successfully tested.

 Configuration parameters for PHP are stored in the php.ini file, which resides in the root of the local installation.